PNI Practicum logo

 Do I have to identify all of my project participants before the course begins?

 It depends.
 If the pool of people from whom you can draw participants is small (say just enough to do the project), you will need to get them to agree to participate before you start the course, so you can be certain that you can fill your interviews and sessions with participants.
-However, if your pool of potential participants is large (say an entire community or organization), you can invite people to participate as the course goes along.
+However, if your pool of potential participants is much larger than the number of participants you need, you can invite people to participate as the course goes along.
 For example, you might gather some of your stories by simply hanging out at a local gathering place and finding people who are willing to share a story or two.

-For details on when each interview and session will take place, and how much time you will need to ask people to spend on it, see the pages titled "Project Activities" in the PNI Practicum introductory presentation.
+For details on when each interview and session will take place, and how much time you will need to ask people to spend on it, see the page titled "Project Activities" in the PNI Practicum descriptions (I-level, II-level).
 (Also see the "If you fall behind" page.)

 Can I use a PNI Practicum course to do a project I get paid to do?

-Yes.
-In fact, using either course to get help carrying out a paid project is a great way to pay for it.
+Yes, but make sure the course schedule aligns with your client's expectation of what will happen.
 My suggestion is to look at the course schedule and make sure a project with that schedule and scope will meet your client's needs.

 Ask around among your family, friends, neighbors, and colleagues.
 Most people can convince (drag, bribe, guilt) at least a few people to spend a few hours sharing stories around an interesting topic.
 Say "I'm taking a class!" and offer pizza or donuts.
 Also, you might be able to collaborate on a project with another student.
 For example, if three students were to bring two participants each into a shared project, they could do the project as a team and take turns facilitating.
 Students can also act as participants in each other's projects.